GateNLP/python-gatenlp/DEVNOTES.md

 For now rather simple:

-* make sure everything is pulled and we are on branch master
+* make sure everything is pulled and we are on branch main
 * make sure it works: run tests
 * !! make sure the latest version of the htmlviewer javascript is released and the correct version number is used in the serializer and